hupster/modsync/README.md

 **Compiling**

-Although you could use the binary attached, I encourage everyone to compile your own.
+Although you could use the binary from here, I encourage everyone to compile your own.
 You could do so by installing Visual Studio, I used version [2008 sp1](http://download.microsoft.com/download/E/8/E/E8EEB394-7F42-4963-A2D8-29559B738298/VS2008ExpressWithSP1ENUX1504728.iso), newer should work too.
 - Open the project by clicking modsync.csproj
 - The reference to edtFTPnet.dll will be missing, get it at EnterpriseDT: download the zip and copy the edtFTPnet.dll from the bin folder to the modsync project folder